Best Simulation Games

 10. IL-2: Sturmovik

 We’ve already had one flight sim on this best simulation games list but il-2 Sturmovik offers a totally different experience.
-This is more of a shout out to the series rather than the original game.
+This is more of a shout-out to the series rather than the original game.
 Because the numerous expansion packs that are followed make it one of the most complete and evocative flights Sims available.
 East-west Pacific and Mediterranean fronts are all in the game.
 And while the breadth of campaigns on offer will keep you busy is the handling and damage models that still feel most impressive.
 Sturmovik is an absolute must for anyone interested in the dogfights and bombing runs of WW2.

-That’s the end of our top 10 best simulation game list.
+That’s the end of our top 10 best simulation game lists.
 We hope that you had enjoyed reading this.
 Please let us know what your favorite Sims are in the comments below and shake your fist to us.

 Hi, I’m Karunamay Murmu.
 Blogger, Web Developer by profession, and hardcore PC gamer by hobby.
 Playing video games since when I was 10 years old.
 Have special respect for gaming and PC.